sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 Changes][launch].

 Looking back over these five pull requests and at the past 1.5 years now, I'm still surprised.
-I know how easy it is to say: "but this is what we said we wanted to build" or "but we invested all that time!"
+I know how easy it is to say, "but this is what we said we wanted to build," or "but we invested all that time!"
 I've worked in iterations all my life.
-Two week sprints, four weeks, Agile, Scrum, even - ugh - [SAFe][safe].
+Two week sprints, four weeks, Agile, Scrum, even (ugh) [SAFe][safe].
 The danger of getting stuck and not knowing how to get out of it is always there.
 I'm still not quite sure how we avoided that trap.
-My best guess (and this _will_ sound cheesy) is: commitment.
-Commitment to building an excellent product and commitment to building something that provides value to customers even if it means starting from scratch when you realize you're at a dead end.
+My best guess (and this _will_ sound cheesy) is commitment.
+Commitment to building an excellent product, and commitment to building something that provides value to customers even if it means starting from scratch when you realize you're at a dead end.

-Or let's turn this around: how hard was it to say in January last year, after a team of engineers had spent months building it, that we need to rip out half of it and change the flow completely?
+Or let's turn this around.
+How hard was it to say in January last year, after a team of engineers had spent months building it, that we need to rip out half of it and change the flow completely?
 Really hard is my bet.
-But we did and that still inspires and motivates me because I'd rather build and ship something that _is_ valuable and that _is_ good than to give customers something just because we built it.
+But we did, and that still inspires and motivates me because I'd rather build and ship something that _is_ valuable and that _is_ good than to give customers something just because we built it.